bencodezen/vue-enterprise-boilerplate/docs/tech.md

 ### Referencing aliased asset URLs

-Similarly to importing global modules, referencing aliased assets also requires the `~` at the beginning of the name.
+Similarly to importing global modules, referencing aliased assets in _non_-module CSS also requires the `~` at the beginning of the name.
 For example:

 ```scss
 background: url('~@assets/images/background.png');